A Night in Texas

 A Night in Texas is an Australian deathcore band formed in 2009 in Cairns, Queensland, however has been based in Brisbane since 2013.
-The band's lineup currently consists of vocalist Sam Cameron, guitarists Cory Judd and Tommy Williams, bassist David Finlay and drummer Zak Borg.
+The band's lineup currently consists of vocalist Sam Cameron, guitarists Cory Judd and Tommy Williams, bassist David Finlay and drummer Chris Whitbread.

 The band has released four studio albums with their latest being Digital Apocalypse, released on August 2, 2024, through Unique Leader Records.
 They have also released one EP, one split-album and one demo.
 They are currently signed to Unique Leader Records.

 History

 Formation, early years and Invigoration (2009–2013)

 A Night in Texas was formed in 2009 in Cairns, Queensland.
 The band released a demo in 2010, that demo would grab the attention of Skull and Bones records and they would then get signed to them.
 The band released their debut EP titled Invigoration in May 2013.
 Vocalist Carlos Hicks was forced to step down from the band after being arrested in late 2013, the band would then relocate to Brisbane and hire Rheese Peters (formerly of The Endless Pandemic) as their new vocalist.